ShravanBk5/Cybersecurity/Snort.md

-Passive mode: In this mode, Snort captures packets passively without interfering with the network traffic.
+`Passive mode`: In this mode, Snort captures packets passively without interfering with the network traffic.
 It operates in a non-intrusive manner, observing the network traffic without actively blocking or modifying it.
 Passive mode is typically used for monitoring and analysis purposes, where the goal is to observe network activity without affecting its flow.

-Inline mode: In contrast, inline mode involves actively intercepting and processing packets in real-time.
+`Inline mode`: In contrast, inline mode involves actively intercepting and processing packets in real-time.
 Snort operates as an inline intrusion prevention system (IPS), where it can inspect, block, or modify network traffic as it passes through the network interface.
 Inline mode is used for actively enforcing security policies, such as blocking malicious traffic or preventing attacks in real-time.

-config daq_dir: <dir>
+`config daq_dir: <dir>`

 This line specifies the directory where Snort should look for the DAQ module shared objects (.so files).
 The <dir> parameter is the path to the directory containing the DAQ modules.

-config daq_mode: <mode>
+`config daq_mode: <mode>`

 This line specifies the mode of operation for the DAQ module.
 The <mode> parameter can be one of the following: